Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 * An existing Cognitive Services or Form Recognizer resource.

 #### Create a Cognitive Services or Form Recognizer resource
 Form Recognizer supports both [multi-service and single-service access][cognitive_resource_portal].
 Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint/key.
 For Form Recognizer access only, create a Form Recognizer resource.
-Please note that you will need a single-service resource if you intend to use [Azure Active Directory authentication][#create-formrecognizerclient-with-azure-active-directory-credential].
+Please note that you will need a single-service resource if you intend to use [Azure Active Directory authentication](#create-formrecognizerclient-with-azure-active-directory-credential).

 You can create either resource using: